EJohnA/odin-recipes/README.md

 # odin-recipes
-A basic demonstration of foundational HTML skills.
+A basic demonstration of foundational HTML skills via a collection of random but appetizing recipes.